-distage is a pragmatic module system for Scala that combines simplicity and reliability of pure FP with extreme late-binding and flexibility of runtime dependency injection frameworks such as Guice.
+distage is a pragmatic module system for Scala and Scala.js.
+It combines the simplicity and expressiveness of pure FP with the flexibility and extreme late-binding, traditionally associated with Java dependency injection frameworks, such as Guice.

-distageguarantees that no unneccessary instantiations will happen during your tests or application startup.
+distageguarantees that no unnecessary instantiations will happen during your tests or application startup.

 distageextensions are simple to write and do not require type-level programming.

-distageprovides you important insights about your application and allows you to introspect and modify it on the fly, before any instantiations happen.
+distageprovides you insights about your application structure and allows you to introspect and modify it on the fly, before any instantiations happen.

 distagesupports resources and lifecycle natively and guarantees proper cleanups even when something went wrong.

-distageis non-invasive and designed to not impact the way your Scala code is written.
-It just removes all the initialization boilerplate.
+distageis designed to not impact the way your Scala code is written, it just removes all the initialization boilerplate.
 You don’t need to learn magic tricks to write components in a distage application.

 Given its native support for type classes and higher-kinded types – both features indispensable to functional programming – distage is one of the leading dependency injection libraries out there.
 Bonus points for being built by a wicked-smart team that contributes to ZIO!